|

 37. Harvest Cheese Ball

 Mix sharp cheddar with cream cheese, cranberries, and nuts for a crowd-pleasing cheese ball.
 Serve with crackers or apple slices.
-For easy storage, store it in an airtight container like this one.
+For a similar recipe, try this harvest cheese ball recipe.

 38. Acorn Squash Crostini

 Spread roasted acorn squash mash over toasted baguette slices and top with goat cheese for a warm, earthy appetizer.
-For easy prep, use a squash scooper like this one.
+For inspiration, try this acorn squash crostini recipe.

 39. Apple Sausage Skewers